 In that moment, all I could muster was “Jesus, help me.
 I give you this grief.”
 I continued surrendering those feelings to Jesus as they surfaced, sucked me under, and then released.
 As I did, I released those in my own circle who had caused me pain.
 I released them to the only one who could really hold my pain well.
 Praise God for being my refuge, my champion, my comforter.
 He took each hurt from every person, each painful root of rejection, and placed them into the cross of Christ.

-Papa gently grabbed my hand as the next wave crested and lifted me up above the next crash.
+Papa gently grabbed my hand as the next wave crested and lifted me up above its foaming crash.
 As He did, He said, “Every person in the Bible that was called out from their family to do something great experienced deep rejection.
 Come outside with me.
 The sunset is going to be spectacular.”

 Grabbing my tennis shoes, I skedaddled up to the golf course greens.
 Brilliant flaming reds and oranges engulfed the low hanging clouds on the horizon.
 “Red sky at night, sailor’s delight,” I repeated in my head.
 Methodically, they faded away into the stillness, as stars peeked out.
 The glowing presence of the Great, I AM enveloped me as He whispered in my heart.

 “I love sunsets as much as sunrises.”